LogtalkDotOrg/logtalk3/README.md

 5. INSTALLATION
 ---------------

-Logtalk can be installed either from sources by running a few shell scripts or by using one of the provided installers, depending on your operating system.
+Logtalk can be installed either from sources by running a couple of shell scripts  or by using one of the provided installers, depending on your operating system.
 For manual installation, see the [INSTALL.md](INSTALL.md) file for detailed instructions.

 See the user manual for a description of the source files organization and for using instructions (to read the user manual open the